Michigan homeowners insurance, reasons you may have been denied.

 - Replacement Cost Policy– This policy will allow you to replace, repair or rebuild your damaged property to its original condition, with the same kind and quality materials.
 That means if you have plaster walls it will be replaced with plaster walls.
 To purchase this type of policy, you must insure your home for an amount of insurance equal to or greater than 80% of what it would cost to replace your property.

-- Repair Cost Policy-This type of policy allows you to replace, repair or rebuild your damaged property to a condition similar to what it was before the damage, using modern materials.
-This means that if you have plaster walls the walls, will be replaced with drywall.
-To buy this type of policy, you must buy an amount of insurance equal to the market value.
+- Repair Cost Policy– This policy allows you to replace, repair or rebuild your damaged property to a condition similar to what it was before the damage, using modern materials.
+If you currently have plaster walls the walls, will be replaced with drywall.
+To buy this type of policy, you must purchase an amount of insurance equal to the market value.
 In general, this type of policy provides less coverage than a Replacement cost policy.

 To understand all the coverage’s on a Michigan homeowners insurance policy read our article Understanding Michigan Homeowners insurance.

-Michigan Basic policies have to be sold through a licensed Michigan insurance agent, that works for a major insurance company, if you have been denied coverage through a regular carrier click this link to contact a local Michigan Basic agent or call 248-888-1134 to see if you are eligible for an (MBPIA) Michigan homeowners insurance policy.
+Michigan Basic policies have to be sold through a licensed Michigan insurance agent, that works for a major insurance company, if you have been denied coverage through a regular carrier click this link to fill out information to get a Michigan Basic Quote or call 248-888-1134 to see if you are eligible for a Michigan Basic insurance policy.